 |Region||Yes||The region you're playing in.
 Make sure that this is correct.
 Otherwise, your players will queue in a different region.|

-|Allowed platforms||Yes||Set which platforms are allowed for your players to use.
+|Allowed Platforms||Yes||Set which platforms are allowed for your players to use.
 Yunite will check the platform live in each game and not use the platform your members selected when registering.
 We strongly discourage allowing Switch players to participate as they can see the code in clear text.|

-|Max players||Yes||The max. amount of players that should get the code.
-Max. allowed value is 520.|
+|Max.
+Players||Yes||The maximum amount of players that should receive the code: Allowed value is 2,000 individuals|

-|Role to ping||No||If selected, this role will be pinged once a new game is started.|
+|Role To Ping||No||If selected, this role will be pinged once a new game is started.|

-|Sign Up Channel||Yes||The channel Yunite posts the sign-up message in.|
+|Sign-Up Channel||Yes||The channel Yunite posts the sign-up message in.|

-|Results List Channel||No||In this channel, Yunite will post a list of all chosen users.|
+|Results List||No||In this channel, Yunite will post a list of all chosen users.|

-|Live Tracking Channel||No||Yunite will post the embed containing in-game status and kills of each player into this channel if enabled below.|
+|Live Tracking||No||Yunite will post the embed containing in-game status and kills of each player into this channel if enabled below.|

-|Leak Detection Channel||No||If the feature is enabled below and Yunite detects a suspicious party activity, it will report this to you in the selected channel.|
+|Leak Detection||No||If the feature is enabled below and Yunite detects a suspicious party activity, it will report this to you in the selected channel.|

-|Rejection Log Channel||No||Yunite will log all rejections (red cards) in this channel, including detailed reasons as available.|
+|Rejection Log||No||Yunite will log all rejections (red cards) in this channel, including detailed reasons as available.|

 |Live Tracking||No||Attempts to track kills and in-game status of each party if enabled; requires a "Live Tracking Channel" to be set.
 Note: Only available for < 120 players; may be inaccurate.|

-|Leak Detection||No||This will keep an eye on your players' parties and check if there are any changes after adding the code.
-Only available for <= 150 player games.
-Only use this if you experience leaking.|
+|Leak Detection||No||This will keep an eye on your players' parties and check if there are any changes after inserting the code.
+Only available for Max.
+300 Player matches.
+We suggest using it if you experience leaking.|

-|Allow fill||No||Switch this on if you want to allow solo players to queue in-game modes with 2+ players.|
+|Allow Fill||No||Switch this on if you want to allow solo players to queue in-game modes with 2+ players.|

 |Banned Player Detection||No||If checked, Yunite will scan every party, and if it detects a banned player in the user's party, it will reject the party.|

-|Require all players to be verified||No||If checked, Yunite will scan every party for all players to be verified and rejects parties with unverified players.|
+|Require All To Be Verified||No||If checked, Yunite will scan every party for all players to be verified and rejects parties with unverified players.|

-|Use complex code||No||If this is enabled, Yunite will use a long, complex custom code.
+|Use Complex Code||No||If this is enabled, Yunite will use a long, complex custom code.
 If disabled, Yunite will use a standard 6-digit numeric code.|